deltaDNA/unity-sdk/README.md

 Since we've had to change how the SmartAds networks are defined you may need to look over the selected networks in case you had previously removed any of them for your project.

 ### Version 4.3
+Between version 4.2 and version 4.3 we updated our push notifications to use Firebase (play-services-*-10.2).
+This requires changing the way push notification integration works.
+To better manage the Android dependencies we now use Google's [Unity Jar Resolver](https://github.com/googlesamples/unity-jar-resolver).
+This allows other plugins to also specify dependencies on the Firebase/Play-Services libraries and the Unity Jar Resolver will work out which library to use, hopefully reducing duplicate library errors at build time.

-#### SDK Checker
+#### SDK Health Check
-We have added a utility for checking your project which can pick up some mistakes related to the deltaDNA SDK, such as configuration errors and duplicate libraries.
-It can be accessed from the *DeltaDNA -> Check SDK* Editor menu item.
+You can run a health check once you've upgraded the SDK to identify mistakes related to previous versions, such as conflicting configuration entries and duplicate libraries.
+It can be accessed from the Editor menu under *DeltaDNA -> Health Check SDK*.
 Please note that there could still be issues with your project which the utility may be unable to detect.
 Always consult the documentation for more details.

 #### Android Dependencies
-We have changed the SDK to use Google's [Unity Jar Resolver](https://github.com/googlesamples/unity-jar-resolver) project for downloading Android and Google dependencies.
-This should cause fewer conflicts with other Unity plugins, as their dependencies on Android and Google libraries can be specified through the Unity Jar Resolver.

-After importing the new DeltaDNA SDK package into your project make sure to remove the *play-services* and *support* AAR and JAR libraries from *Assets/DeltaDNA/Plugins/Android* as they will cause conflicts with the libraries downloaded by the Resolver.
-You will also need to remove the old *deltadna-sdk-notifications* AAR file.
+After importing the new DeltaDNA SDK package into your project make sure to remove the old *deltadna-sdk-notifications* AAR file from *Assets/DeltaDNA/Plugins/Android*.
+You also need to remove any *play-services* and *support* AAR and JAR libraries in that location as they will cause conflicts with the libraries downloaded by the Unity Jar Resolver.

 As with any SDK update you should update the Android SmartAds libraries from *DeltaDNA -> SmartAds -> Android -> Download Libraries*.

 #### Android Notifications
 We have added a UI for configuring push notifications on Android, which can be accessed from the menu of the Unity Editor under *DeltaDNA -> Notifications -> Android -> Configure*.
 You will need to fill in the Application and Sender IDs from the Firebase Console for your application if you'd like to use notifications or have been using them with a previous version of our SDK.

-We highly recommend removing any entries related to DeltaDNA notifications from the *AndroidManifest.xml* file in *Assets/Plugins/Android* as they may conflict with the new files.
-If you haven't added anything else to the manifest file then you may remove it altogether.
+We highly recommend removing any entries previously added for DeltaDNA notifications from the *AndroidManifest.xml* file in *Assets/Plugins/Android* as they may conflict with the Firebase implementation.
+If you never added anything else to the manifest file then you can probably remove it altogether.
 For more details on which XML attributes to remove take a look [here](https://github.com/deltaDNA/android-sdk/blob/master/docs/migrations/4.3.md#manifest).
 In addition you will also be able to remove the *string* resource from *Assets/Plugins/Android/res/values* which contains your application's Sender ID.

 The `DeltaDNA.AndroidNotifications.OnDidRegisterForPushNotifications` has been deprecated, and is no longer called.
 Firebase will keep trying in the background to fetch a registration token so it can't fail as such.

-If you do not wish to use notifications then you can remove the *Assets/Plugins/Android/deltadna-sdk-unity-notifications* and *Assets/DeltaDNA/Plugins/Android* folders from your project.
-This will decrease the method count of your application, as well as the APK size.
+If you no longer wish to use notifications then remove the *Assets/Plugins/Android/deltadna-sdk-unity-notifications* and *Assets/DeltaDNA/Plugins/Android* folders from your project.

 ## License